telegram-bot-rb/telegram-bot/README.md

 For Rails >= 5.2 `Telegram::Bot` searches for config first in credentials and then in secrets.
 To use credentials as config store, add telegram section to credentials instead of secrets using `rails credentials:edit`.
-In this case be aware of that [Rails may not load credentials in dev environment by default](https://github.com/telegram-bot-rb/telegram-bot/issues/74#issuecomment-384205609).
+In this case be aware of that [Rails < 6.0 may not load credentials in dev environment by default](https://github.com/telegram-bot-rb/telegram-bot/issues/74#issuecomment-384205609).
+In Rails >= 6.0 run `rails credentials:edit --environment development` to configure bot in each environment.

 I suggest not using Rails 5.2 credentials because it can lead to leakage of sensitive data and it's more difficult to use in multiple environments.
 See